kurt-krueckeberg/kurt-krueckeberg.github.io/_sources/german_emig_recs.md.txt

     **Authors:**  Zimmerman, Gary J. & Marion Wolfert.

     **Summary:** A partial reconstruction of Bremen passenger lists based on U.S. sources.
 Not all Bremen passengers are included; only those giving a specific place of origin in Germany.
-This is about 21%; those giving only
+This is about 21%.
+Those giving only
     "Germany" as place of origin was about 79%

   - [German immigrants: Lists of passengers bound from Bremen to New York, 1855-1862](https://worldcat.org/search?q=ti%3AGerman+immigrants%3A+Lists+of+passengers+bound+from+Bremen+to+New+York%2C+1855-1862)